-Reference the English Learner section of this document for information regarding ACCESS scores and exiting criteria.
+[UPDATED 07/30/20]: Reference the English Learner section of this document for information regarding ACCESS scores and exiting criteria.

-The weekly Assessment Update for District Assessment Coordinators (DACs) will resume Wednesday, June 24.
-Updates, including recruiting volunteers for fall action research, for statewide assessments administrations will be shared via the Assessment Update.
+[UPDATED 07/30/20]: The weekly Assessment Update for District Assessment Coordinators (DACs) have resumed as of Wednesday, June 24.
+Updates, including recruiting volunteers for fall action research, specific information for the ACCESS extension window and for annual statewide assessments administrations will be shared via the Assessment Update.